Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Background

 \subsection{Collective Action}

-\citet{hardt2024aca} proposed a theoretical framework to model the dynamics between a firm's learning algorithm and a collective.
-Within this framework, the size of the collective is represented by a parameter $\alpha > 0$, which denotes the proportion of individuals within the data drawn from the base distribution $\Pzero$.
-The collective selects a strategy $h: \mathcal{Z} \rightarrow \mathcal{Z}$, representing allowable modifications to data, where $\mathcal{Z} = \mathcal{X} \times \mathcal{Y}$ denotes the feature-label domain.
-Applying $h$ to data drawn from $\Pzero$ induces the collective's distribution $\Pstar$.
-The firm's learning algorithm $\mathcal{A}$ then would encounter the following mixture of data distribution:
+This work builds on the framework introduced by \citet{hardt2024aca}, which models the interaction between a firm's learning algorithm and a strategic collective of individuals.
+The population is drawn from a base distribution $\cP_0$ over data points $z = (x, \, y) \in \cZ = \cX \times \cY$, where $\cX$ and $\cY$ denote the feature and label spaces.
+Within the framework, a fraction $\alpha > 0$ of the population is controlled by the collective, which applies a possibly randomized modification strategy $h: \cZ \to \cZ$ chosen from a feasible set $\cH$.
+Applying $h$ to data drawn from $\cP_0$ induces the collective's distribution $\cP^*$, and the firm's learning algorithm $\cA$ then encounters the following mixture data distribution $\cP$ defined as: